Northern Hardwood Forests of the Adirondacks

 - In summer, hardwood forests can be distinguished by areas of bright green foliage.

-- In fall, the orange, yellows, and reds of deciduous trees stands out against the dark greens of the conifers.
+- In fall, the oranges, yellows, and reds of deciduous trees stand out against the dark greens of the conifers.

 Trees of the Northern Hardwood Forest

 The two dominant tree species are Sugar Maple and American Beech, both of which can tolerate more shade than other hardwoods and thrive on deep, fertile, well-drained till.
 Also present in some areas is Yellow Birch, which requires somewhat more sun and does well on both till and outwash, and Eastern Hemlock.
 The mix of trees on any given site varies with the elevation, soil, topography, and water table.

 Sugar Maple is a food source for several wildlife species.
 White-tailed Deer, Moose, and Snowshoe Hares commonly browse on Sugar Maple trees.
 Red Squirrels feed on its seeds, buds, twigs, and leaves.
 Porcupines eat the bark and can girdle the upper stem.
 A number of birds build nests in Sugar Maples, including American Redstarts, Evening Grosbeaks, Baltimore Orioles, and Northern Cardinals.
 For several species – including the Cerulean Warbler, Scarlet Tanager, Hairy Woodpecker, and Summer Tanager – the Sugar Maple is one of the preferred trees for foraging for insects.